John Stroger

 John H. Stroger Jr. (May 19, 1929 – January 18, 2008) was an American politician who served from 1994 until 2006 as the first African-American president of the Cook County Board of Commissioners (the primary executive officer of Cook County, Illinois).
 A member of the Democratic Party.
-From 1992 to 1993, Stroger also served as a member of the Cook County Board of Commissioners (the legislative body of the county) from 1970 until 2006.
+Stroger also served as a member of the Cook County Board of Commissioners (the legislative body of the county) from 1970 until 2006.
 He additionally served as president of the National Association of Counties from 1992 through 1993.

 Cook County's Stroger Hospital was renamed in his honor.

 Early life

 John Stroger was born May 19, 1929, in Helena, Arkansas.
 In 1953, he graduated from Xavier University in Louisiana with a B.S. in business administration.

 Early political career

 In 1953, Stroger relocated to Chicago and became active in the Democratic Party organization in the South Side of Chicago.
 After only a year, Stroger was appointed as an assistant auditor in the Municipal Court of Chicago.
 Stroger then served as personnel director at the Cook County Jail from 1955 to 1961.
 Stroger attended law school at the DePaul University College of Law and graduated in 1965.
 While earning a law degree he worked for the financial director of the State of Illinois.
 In 1968, Stroger was elected 8th Ward committeeman.